Improved results on the nonlinear feedback stabilization of a rotating body-beam system: Abstract

 \section{Abstract}

 This article is dedicated to the investigation of the stabilization problem of a flexible beam attached to the center of a rotating disk.
-Contrary to previous works on the system, we assume that the feedback law contains a nonlinear torque control applied on the disk and most importantly only one nonlinear moment control exerted on the beam.
-Thereafter, it is proved that the proposed controls guarantee the exponential stability of the system under a realistic smallness condition on the angular velocity of the disk and standard assumptions on the nonlinear functions governing the controls.
-We used here the strategy of Alabau-Boussouira \cite{AB1, AB2}.
+We assume that the feedback law contains a nonlinear torque control applied on the disk and nonlinear boundary controls exerted on the beam.
+Thereafter, it is proved that the proposed controls guarantee the exponential stability of the system under a realistic smallness condition on the angular velocity of the disk and general assumptions on the nonlinear functions governing the controls.
+We used here the strategy of Lasiecka and Tataru \cite{lastat} and Alabau-Boussouira \cite{AB1, AB2}.
+This permits to improve the stability result shown in \cite{CH:99} in the sense that, on one hand, we deal with a general form of the nonlinear functions involved in the boundary controls.
+On the other hand, we manage to weaken the conditions on those functions unlike in \cite{CH:99}, where the authors consider a special type of functions that are almost linear.

 \subjclass[2010]{35B35, 35R20, 93D20, 93C25, 93D15} \keywords{Nonlinear stabilization, Rotating body-beam system, Dissipative systems, Energy decay rates}